typeworld/typeworld/Lib/typeworld/protocol/README.md

 `unknownFont`: No font could be identified for the given `fontID`.

-`unknownInstallation`: This font installation (combination of app instance and user credentials) is unknown.
-The response with this error message is crucial to remote de-authorization of app instances.
-When a user de-authorizes an entire app instance’s worth of font installations, such as when a computer got bricked and re-installed or is lost, the success of the remote de-authorization process is judged by either `success` responses (app actually had this font installed and its deletion has been recorded) or `unknownInstallation` responses (app didn’t have this font installed).
-All other reponses count as errors in the remote de-authorization process.

 `insufficientPermission`: The Type.World user account credentials couldn’t be confirmed by the publisher (which are checked with the central server) and therefore access to the subscription is denied.

 `temporarilyUnavailable`: The service is temporarily unavailable but should work again later on.